 Given: A small startup offering deployment tracking.

-Action taken: They implemented autonomous testing early in the CI/CD process and automated integration tests across their APIs.
+Action taken: They implemented AI testing for small businesses early in the CI/CD process and automated integration tests across their APIs.
 This way, they halved escaped defects within three months, which turned them into a true startup in terms of feature testing and speed.

 Mobile app (Fitness tech startup):